jango-fx/unity-simpleserial-vs/Samples~/SimpleSerialVS-ReceiveSerial/README.md

-# VS Example: Serial to Console
+# VS Example: Receive Serial

 simple script printing all incoming serial data to the console

 - configure the serial port in the `SerialConnection` asset
-- add the `SimpleSerialVS` prefab to the scene
+- add the `SimpleSerialVS - Receive` prefab to the scene
 - hit **Play**